bluerobotics/retired-ardusub-docs/index.md

 ### ROVs

 - *ArduSub* currently supports two frame configurations:
-	- **Vectored Frame** giving excellent smooth control and stability
-	- **BlueROV 6DOF Frame** for maneuvering in unique 6 degree-of-freedom control
+	- **BlueROV 6DOF Frame:** Maneuvers with unique 6 degree-of-freedom control
+	- **Vectored w/ Side-by-Side Vertical Thrusters:** Provides excellent smooth control and stability
+	- **Vectored w/ Corner Vertical Thrusters:** Provides excellent smooth control, stability, and 6-DOF control
 - In the future, other frame types will be supported, such as:
 	- **3 and 4 thrusters** arranged with two thrusters for forward/turn and one or two for vertical